vikramnayyar/Restaurant-Rating-Prediction/README.md

 ## Installing Dependencies
 Foremost running the project, installing the dependencies is essential.
-* Ensure that Python 3.8.8 or later is installed in the system.
+* Ensure Python 3.8.8 or later is installed in the system.
 * All required libraries are listed in "requirements.txt".
 These are easily installed; by running the following command in project directory
 ```bash
 pip install -r requirements.txt